Blog

 Cow Dung 1.19 0.3 0.48

-The nutrient-rich bio manure can be further processed into Phosphate Rich Manure (PROM), which can be used as an alternative to DAP and thus maintain the fertility of the soil without adding any chemicals.
+The nutrient-rich bio-manure can be further processed into Phosphate Rich Manure (PROM), which can replace chemical fertilizers like DAP and keep soil fertile naturally.

-A farm with 100 cows can be benefitted from the following.
+A farm with 100 cows can benefit from the following.

 Biogas Produced 16kg/ day